Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 Who Can Try HBOT for Stroke Relief?

-Stroke survivors at any stage in their recovery timeline can seek treatment with HBOT and other complementary therapies with it.
+Stroke survivors at any stage in their recovery timeline can seek treatment with HBOT and other complementary therapies.

 Though many HBOT studies have been conducted on patients who have experienced their stroke incident within a three-year timeframe, “Dr. Efrati has seen similar improvement in patients whose brain injuries occurred up to 20 years before.”
 This refutes “the concept that the brain has a limited window for growth and change.”